swisscom/dopc/README.md

   the local database.
 Plans and executions are connected only by the plan name (no IDs).
 * Only one execution for a specific plan can be running or queued at a time.
+* Before calling DOPi its configuration is loaded from file (usually `~/.dop/dopi.conf`, except when the Rails environment is `test`, then also all executions are started with the `noop` option.

 ## Caveats